 - Kitty litter

 - Condoms and dental floss

 Please properly dispose the above items in your trash.
 Medications should be taken to one of the County of Orange Household Hazardous Waste Collection Centers.
 For the nearest location visit oclandfills.com/hazardous/locations.
 To read more information on how these items can harm our drains and what to put in your garbage container as well, please visit: www.what2flush.com.

-Please visit the following websites for more information about rebates on products for indoor and outdoor water use efficiency for residential and commercial properties:
+For more information about rebates on products for indoor and outdoor water use efficiency for residential and commercial properties, visit: